 Unfortunately, not everyone with cancer will be better within 12 months.
 Some forms of cancer are listed as compassionate allowances by the Social Security Administration.
-Compassionate Allowances allow Social Security to target the most obviously disabled individuals for allowances based on objective medical information that we can obtain quickly.
-To see if your form of cancer is on the compassionate allowance list look here.
+Compassionate Allowances allow Social Security to target the most obviously disabled individuals for allowances based on objective medical information that can be obtained quickly.

-Another place that the Social Security Administration discusses cancer is found here, 13.00-Malignant Neoplastic Diseases.
-This listing covers different parts of the human body but three words are recurrent in this listing: inoperable, unresectable and metastases, none of which a cancer patient wants to hear.
+Even if your cancer is not on the Compassionate Allowance list, the Social Security Administration discusses cancer in the cancer listings: 13.00-Malignant Neoplastic Diseases.
+This listing covers various parts of the human body but three words are recurrent in this listing: inoperable, unresectable and metastases, none of which a cancer patient wants to hear.
 If your doctor has told you any of these apply to your cancer, you should apply for benefits as soon as possible.

 No one knows what tomorrow will bring.
 If you have been diagnosed with cancer and are unable to work, apply for disability benefits as soon as possible.
 Delay may cause you to lose benefits.

 The Bishop Law Firm represents Social Security Disability clients in Raleigh, Durham, Fayetteville, Cary, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids , Winston Salem, Garner, Greensboro, Greenville and surrounding areas in North Carolina.
 Call us today for a free case review, (919) 615-3095 or start online now.